jasonmeverett/iqvia-ai-hackathon-resources/custom_apps/default_conversation_app/README.md

 ## How to install this application
-* In an Agent Studio instance, open Agent Studio and deploy the Calculator Workflow.
+* In an Agent Studio instance, open Agent Studio and deploy or create any Conversational workflow.
 * In an Agent Studio enabled project, make a directory named `custom_app/` from the home directory.
 * You should now have: